danilopopovikj/Funda.Assignment/README.md

 Depending on the intended usage of this project, one or the other can be used.

-For example, if it's an overnight sync job it can be done sequentially as it will not put as much instant load on the API.
+For example, if it's an overnight sync job it can be done sequentially as it will not put as much instant load on the API - even adding a small delay between the calls can be useful.
 Or if it's something that needs to happen fast, in the scope of a request - the parallel method can be used.

 I tried changing the PageSize, but the API still returned 25 results, so if that is fixed, that is another parameter that can be "played" with.